wandyezj/node-standard/documentation/standard-node.directory.create.md

 ## directory.create() function

-ensure that the path directory is created
+ensure that the path directory is created throws if the path is not a directory or was not created

 <b>Signature:</b>